Last Updated on July 9, 2023

 The tragic tale of Lady Macbeth has previously been made into an opera, as well as into a film noir, in the form of the dark Russian fable Siberian Lady Macbeth.
 “The film’s barbaric black-and-white emphasizes the primordial desires that propel its heroine toward destruction, while Wajda’s carefully composed images endow the film with a visual impact and formal grace that make Siberian Lady Macbeth (1962) an unsung classic of Eastern European Cinema.”

 If you enjoyed this post, you’ll want to wander over to The Period Films List, for the best historical costume dramas sorted by era.
 Be sure to see the Victorian era list.
 You may also enjoy Victorian Daily Life in Film and Books and Period Films at BFI London Festival ’16.
-Also see the Fall 2016 Period Film Line-Up on PBS.